talinanguyen/talinanguyen/README.md

 - 💬 Ask me about my online clothing shop! 🛍️ I run a small business where I rehome vintage clothing :) https://depop.app.link/talisthreadz
 - 📫 How to reach me: thnguy27@colby.edu and @talinawin on all socials!
 - 😄 Pronouns: she/her 🎀
-- ⚡ Fun fact: I am OBSESSED with Stitch from Lilo and Stitch, cats 🐈, strawberries 🍓, bears 🧸, and cute bugs 🐛
+- ⚡ Fun facts: I am OBSESSED with Stitch from Lilo and Stitch, cats 🐈, strawberries 🍓, bears 🧸, and cute bugs 🐛